turingschool/front-end-curriculum/lessons/module-1/html-planning-layout.md

 ## Block and Inline Elements

-You might notice that some tags behave a little differently in a layout than others.
-Some tags make content stack, while others let content sit next to each other.
+You might notice that some elements behave a little differently in a layout than others.
+Some elements make content stack, while others let content sit next to each other.
 What's that about?

 This is an important distinction:

-- `Block elements` stack on top of each other.
+- **Block elements** stack on top of each other.
 Each one starts and ends on its own line.
-- `Inline elements` can be used to mark up a few words inside of a block element.
+- **Inline elements** can be used to mark up a few words inside of a block element.

 Most elements are block elements.
-Some common inline tags you might see in the wild:
+Some common **inline tags** you might see used:

 - `<em>` is used to denote that you'd like to emphasize some text.
 - `<strong>` is used to denote that this text is important.

 We use `<em>` and `<strong>` to denote the semantic meaning of the content.
+When looking at the markup, you also notice that it's common for inline elements to be written on the same line of code, nested inside of a parent element.

 <p class="codepen" data-height="300" data-theme-id="37918" data-default-tab="html,result" data-user="turing-school" data-slug-hash="LYYpbrr" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Inline v Block Elements">
   <span>See the Pen <a href="https://codepen.io/turing-school/pen/LYYpbrr">